wellatleastitried/Hunting_Queries/README.md

 KQL queries that may be useful in Sentinel/Defender environments

 ## Notice
-New queries will continue to be added to this, if you have some of your own feel free to open a pull request.
+New queries will continue to be added to this, feel free to submit your own